apache/nuttx/examples/nsh/README.txt

       chunks handed out by malloc.
-    fordblks - This is the total size of memory occupied by free (not in use) chunks. o ps
+    fordblks - This is the total size of memory occupied by free (not in use) chunks.

+o mkdir <path>

+  Create the directory at <path>.
+All components of of <path>
+  except the final directory name must exist on a mounted file system; the final directory must not.

+  Recall that NuttX uses a pseudo filesystem for its root file system.
+  The mkdir command can only be used to create directories in volumes set up with the mount command; it cannot be used to create directories in the pseudo filesystem.

+  Example:
+  ^^^^^^^^

+    nsh> mkdir /mnt/fs/tmp
+    nsh> ls -l /mnt/fs
+    /mnt/fs:
+     drw-rw-rw-       0 TESTDIR/
+     drw-rw-rw-       0 TMP/
+    nsh>

+o mkfatfs <path>

+  Format a fat file system on the block device specified by path.
+  NSH provides this command to access the mkfatfs() NuttX API.
+  This block device must reside in the NuttX psuedo filesystem and must have been created by some call to register_blockdriver() (see include/nuttx/fs.h).

+o mkfifo <path>

+  Creates a FIFO character device anywhere in the pseudo file system, creating whatever psuedo directories that may be needed to complete the full path.
+By convention, however, device drivers are place in the standard /dev directory.
+After it is created, the FIFO device may be used as any other device driver.
+NSH provides this command to access the mkfifo() NuttX API.

+  Example:
+  ^^^^^^^^

+    nsh> ls -l /dev
+    /dev:
+     crw-rw-rw-       0 console
+     crw-rw-rw-       0 null
+     brw-rw-rw-       0 ram0
+    nsh> mkfifo /dev/fifo
+    nsh> ls -l /dev
+    ls -l /dev
+    /dev:
+     crw-rw-rw-       0 console
+     crw-rw-rw-       0 fifo
+     crw-rw-rw-       0 null
+     brw-rw-rw-       0 ram0
+    nsh>

+o mount -t <fstype> <block-device> <dir-path>

+  The 'mount' command mounts a file system in the NuttX psuedo filesystem.  'mount' performs a three way associating, binding

+    File system.
+The '-t <fstype>' option identifies the type of file system that has been formatted on the <block-device>.
+As of this writing, vfat is the only supported value for <fstype>

+    Block Device.
+The <block-device> argument is the full or relative path to a block driver inode in the psuedo filesystem.
+By convention, this is a name under the /dev sub-directory.
+This <block-device>
+      must have been previously formatted with the same file system type as specified by <fstype>

+    Mount Point.
+The mount point is the location in the psuedo file system where the mounted volume will appear.
+This mount point can only reside in the NuttX psuedo filesystem.
+By convention, this mount point is a subdirectory under /mnt.
+The mount command will create whatever psuedo directories that may be needed to complete the full path but the full path must not already exist.

+  After the the volume has been mounted in the NuttX psuedo file system, it may be access in the same way as other objects in the file system.

+  Example:
+  ^^^^^^^^

+    nsh> ls -l /dev
+    /dev:
+     crw-rw-rw-       0 console
+     crw-rw-rw-       0 null
+     brw-rw-rw-       0 ram0
+    nsh> ls /mnt
+    nsh: ls: no such directory: /mnt
+    nsh> mount -t vfat /dev/ram0 /mnt/fs
+    nsh> ls -l /mnt/fs/testdir
+    /mnt/fs/testdir:
+     -rw-rw-rw-      15 TESTFILE.TXT
+    nsh> echo "This is a test" >/mnt/fs/testdir/example.txt nsh> ls -l /mnt/fs/testdir
+    /mnt/fs/testdir:
+    -rw-rw-rw-      15 TESTFILE.TXT
+     -rw-rw-rw-      16 EXAMPLE.TXT
+    nsh> cat /mnt/fs/testdir/example.txt
+    This is a test
+    nsh>

+o ps

   Show the currently active threads and tasks.
 For example,